Wizard was created by Stan Lee, Larry Lieber and Jack Kirby.

-The team reformed much later and has formulated a plan to capture the eight greatest genius of Earth who could possible stop them.
+The team reformed much later and has formulated a plan to capture the eight greatest genius of Earth who could possibly stop them.
 With a new Frightful Four, the Wizard was able to capture one of them, his long time rival, Mr. Fantastic.
 He defeated Mr. Fantastic so badly, that many fans complained about the fact that Wizard caused Mr. Fantastic to lose control of his bodily functions.
 This fight and abduction took place in Hulk #19 (March 2010).
 If ever Wizard got his revenge against Reed Richards for all of the defeats that his Frightful Four suffered at the hands of the Fantastic Four through the years, it surely was in Hulk #19.
 With nearly all eight captured, they began their plans to take over the United States and destroy the Hulk once and for all.
 The plan failed, and the Leader and MODOK were depowered.
 The remaining Intelligencia escaped.

 The Wizard decided to take a vacation on a massive yacht, which was subsequently attacked by She Hulk and Lyra, who were sent to capture the Intelligencia members that escaped.
 Bentley was captured and taken to Gamma Base as prisoner.
 After negotiating with She Hulk and the Hulk, he was given better living conditions in exchange for any information that would help capture the remaining members still at large.
-It was a ruse as the Wizard reunited with the "new" M.O.D.O.K. and the rest of the Intelligencia to steal a Space Knight that had crash landed in the Savage Land.
+It was a ruse as the Wizard reunited with the "new" M.O.D.O.K.
+Superior and the rest of the Intelligencia to steal a Space Knight that had crash landed in the Savage Land.
 S.W.O.R.D. had sent Spider-woman to investigate the Space Knight, but was captured as a result.
 Eventually the Avengers appeared and fought the Intelligencia, but soon the Space Knight activated and it was revealed to be Ultron who quickly escaped by creating a large explosion.
 The Intelligencia was imprisoned later by S.W.O.R.D and the Avengers.

 The Wizard recently started succumbing to dementia due to Black Bolt tampering with his mind.
 As a last ditch effort to secure his legacy and see his son Bentley 23 again, he decided to reform the Frightful Four and take over city hall.
 This new lineup would consist of himself, Klaw, Dr. Karl Malus, and his secret weapon: Carnage.